top of page

 Why Change Service?

-Five Routes will have 30-minute or better weekday service.
+Five routes will have 30-minute or better weekday service, which means more reliable service and more access to jobs for existing riders.
+This service change will improve access to jobs and provide better, more reliable service for existing riders.
 The number of residents, jobs, low-income residents, and minorities with access to 30-minute service improves by over 500% under this plan.

 Travel times on many of today's routes are uncompetitive.
 A trip between Antioch and Pittsburg / Bay Point can take more than 2 hours on today's alignments.
-This plan creates more direct service that reduces time spent on buses, making service more competitive.
+The New TDT Network creates more direct service that reduces time spent on buses, resulting in faster service for existing riders.

 Route 200x